Tromsø – Northern Lights in Autumn

 Finishing breakfast, you will drive from Senja to Malangen Brygger, a welcoming hotel on the coast.
 Enjoy the panoramas of woods, mountains, and fjord waters as you make your way here.
 The hotel is a very modern place to stay – why not settle down for a meal in the restaurant before moving outside to take in the scenery?

+For those travelling after 30th September, your evening will take a slightly different route.
 At night, you will be taken on a Northern Lights watch, setting off by foot to a local Aurora-spotting camp.
 If conditions are cloudy here, you will be driven out in search of clearer areas to catch a display.
+This allows you to venture further into the wilderness in the hope of catching the green lady as she dances in the night skies.

 Day 4 Malangen to Sommarøy